Cross-Domain Document Layout Analysis Using Document Style Guide

 \section{Conclusions}

-In this paper, we propose an unsupervised document style cross-domain guidance framework called DL-GDD, which is composed of three components.
-The DL-GDD integrates document page quality assessment and document cross-domain analysis for the first time.
-Specifically, we propose an unsupervised method that does not rely on annotated data to narrow the gap in cross-domain DLA.
-We have also extended the proposed method to make it serve the quality assessment of DLA.
-We propose a document element decorator to connect the DLG component and the document layout quality assessment component.
-This component implements document element decoration under the aesthetic method specification.
-Our extensive experiments on document layout analysis benchmarks demonstrate the superior performance of the proposed method.
+In this study, we propose an unsupervised document-style cross-domain guidance framework called DL-GDD, which is composed of three components.
+The DL-GDD integrates document-page quality assessment and document cross-domain analysis for the first time.
+Specifically, we propose an unsupervised method that does not rely on annotated data to narrow the gap in the cross-domain DLA.
+We also extended the proposed method to make it suitable for the quality assessment of the DLA.
+We proposed a document element decorator to connect the DLG and document layout quality assessment components.
+This component implements document-element decoration under aesthetic specifications.
+Extensive experiments on document layout analysis benchmarks demonstrated the superior performance of the proposed method.